magomimmo/modern-cljs/doc/tutorial-11.md

 Remeber to visit [login-dbg.html][12] to activate the brepl before to evaluate any expression in the brepl.

+# Conlusions

+The approach followed in this tutorial to manage `submit` events can be easly applied when you want to be compliant with the progressive enhancement strategy.
+In the next tutorials we're going to adorn the login form with more DOM events and manipulation to be prepared for *ajaxinig* it.

 # Next step - TBD